Treat Different Negatives Differently: Enriching Loss Functions with Domain and Range Constraints for Link Prediction: Experimental Setting

 \subsection{Implementation Details}

 For the sake of comparison, MRR, Hits@$K$ and Sem@$K$ are computed after training models from scratch.
 KGEMs used in the experiments were implemented in PyTorch.
 After training KGEMs for a large number of epochs, we noticed the best achieved results were found around epoch $400$ or below.
-Consequently, a maximum of $400$ epochs of training was set, as in LibKGE\footnote{\url{https://github.com/uma-pi1/kge}} (except RGCN which is trained during 4,000 epochs due to lower convergence to the best achieved results).
+Consequently, a maximum of $400$ epochs of training was set, as in LibKGE\footnote{\url{https://github.com/uma-pi1/kge/}} (except RGCN which is trained during 4,000 epochs due to lower convergence to the best achieved results).
 Except when using the BCEL which does not require negative sampling, Uniform Random Negative Sampling~\cite{transe} was used to pair each train triple with two corresponding negative triples: one which is semantically invalid, and one which is semantically valid.
 Regarding BCEL, each positive triple is scored against negative triples formed with all other entities in the graph.
 Hence, negative triples comprise both semantically valid and invalid triples.
+It should be noted that the best epsilon values for each combination of model and dataset were found on the validation sets.
+Once the best epsilon values are found, they remain fixed for all triples.
 In order to ensure fair comparisons between models, embeddings are initialized with the same seed and each model is fed with exactly the same set of negative triples at each epoch.
 Grid-search based on predefined hyperparameters was performed.
-The full hyperparameter search space is provided in Table~\ref{tab:searchspace}.
-The chosen optimal hyperparameters are reported in supplementary materials.
-Datasets and source code are publicly available\footnote{\url{https://github.com/nicolas-hbt/semantic-lossfunc}}.
+Best hyperparameters and the full hyperparameter space are reported on GitHub.\textsuperscript{\ref{git}}